chain4travel/camino-docs/docs/apps/nodes/add-validator.md

 ## Becoming a Validator

 Until now, you should have all the requirements & information to become a Validator.
-Now we need to commit these information to the blockchain.
+Now, you need to commit this information to the blockchain.
-To do that, we need to follow some steps.
+To do that, you need to follow some steps.

 Below is a summary of the steps we will follow.
 They will be explained with examples through the document.